The following recommendations should remain in place through all five phases:

 - vaping supply shops (vaping and consumption of vaping products not permitted in stores)

 - thrift stores

 Shopping Malls (May 19, 2020)

-- Shopping malls and their retail tenants may resume business subject to the retail guidelines.
+- Shopping malls and their retail tenants may resume business subject to the Clothing and Retail Guidelines.

-- Shopping mall operators must implement measures to ensure appropriate social distancing in the common spaces of the mall, and queues must be managed with a minimum of two metres between people.
+- Shopping mall operators must implement measures to ensure appropriate physical distancing in the common spaces of the mall, and queues must be managed with a minimum of two metres between people.

 - Washrooms may be open to staff and the public, but increased cleaning and disinfection must take place.

 - Food court facilities are restricted to pick-up and delivery service only.
 All seating areas must be closed.

 - In order to maintain physical distancing, elevators should contain no more than four people spaced two metres apart (or as far apart as possible, in each corner).
 Household groups are not required to distance and may use the elevator in groups larger than four if no other individuals are on the elevator at the same time.

 - Escalators must be managed to maintain two metres between users.